quangthangisme/tp/docs/DeveloperGuide.md

     * 1b1.
 TC displays an error message.

       Use case resumes from step 1.
+* 1c.
+The given deadline is invalid.
+    * 1c1.
+TC displays an error message.

+      Use case resumes from step 1.
+* 1d.
+The given deadline is invalid.
+    * 1d1.
+TC displays an error message.

+      Use case resumes from step 1.
+* 1e.
+The given location is invalid.
+    * 1e1.
+TC displays an error message.

+      Use case resumes from step 1.

 **Use case 9: List full information of a todo**

 **MSS**
+1. User <u>finds all todos (UC:10)</u>.
-1. User requests to see full information of a todo.
+2. User requests to retrieve full information of the todo by index.
-2. TC displays full information of the todo.
+3. TC displays full information of the todo.

    Use case ends.

 **Extensions**
 * 2a.
-The given name is invalid.
+The given todo index is not a positive integer.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-The given name is empty.
+The given todo index is out of range in the todo list.
     * 2b1.
 TC displays an error message.

       Use case resumes at step 2.